 Solo Career Growing Pains, Gnarls Barkley 'Crazy' Hit

-Cee Lo went on to form a collaboration entitled Gnarls Barkley with Danger Mouse, and the duo released their first album together, St. Elsewhere, in 2006.
-The album's first single, "Crazy," quickly became a major international smash, debuting at No. 1 on the U.K. download chart, where it stayed for 11 weeks.
+Next came Gnarls Barkley, a collaboration with Danger Mouse.
+The duo released their first album, St. Elsewhere, in 2006.
+Its first single, "Crazy," quickly became an international smash, debuting at No. 1 on the UK download chart, where it remained for 11 weeks.
 "Crazy" was also named Rolling Stone's No. 1 song of the decade, as well as the magazine's No. 100 song of all time.